 Welcome to my new story.
 This ties in with my previous double-story, Marooned/Haven's Last Mission, and gives an insight into life back in the city after our heroes depart on their fateful journey.
 This story need not be read after reading the first one I wrote, but I would advise reading it first if you have not already done so, depending on the sort of experience you want with this one.
 Keira is the main character, and this story will follow her life without Jak and Daxter around, and concern the final days of the war with the mysterious people of Idandi.
-Here commences the first chapter.
-Remember, the pictures can be viewed by following the links on my profile page; there is one for each chapter, and it is indicated in the text where it is meant to apply.
+While I originally made illustrations to accompany this story (one for each chapter), they are currently being re-drawn/improved with the help of fellow J&D fanfiction author LunaLucrea.
+Their markers still remain in their respective places in the chapters, but they are not viewable as of yet.
 Please enjoy, and feedback is much appreciated.

 As the last units of the squadron disappeared over the mountains, and the mighty hum of their engines faded into silence, the tense life of Haven City continued, but now imbued with a more positive outlook on the future.
 What the people had seen was an immense display of force, which strengthened their confidence and faith in the Freedom League, the city's fighters who had defended them against an enigmatic foe for nearly a year.
 It was true that with the long stalemate in the war came a lacking in support for the forces.
 The people were weary and wanted the war to end, and wondered why it was taking so long.
 They wanted peace, which was something rarely experienced in Haven's history.
 The hope of being free from all hostile threats enticed them, and they impatiently headed towards its door, seeking an escape from this world of hate, only to find that the way was always blocked by some other oppressor.